-In order to support the integration of conflict sensitivity in education policies and programmes in conflict-affected and fragile contexts, INEE has developed the INEE Conflict Sensitive Education Pack.
-This Pack contains the four items described below.
+In order to support the integration of conflict sensitivity in education policies and programs in conflict-affected and fragile contexts, INEE has developed a series of tools and guidance documents that make up the INEE Conflict Sensitive Education Pack (CSE Pack).
+The CSE Pack includes the resources described below.

-If you have questions regarding the INEE Conflict Sensitive Education Pack or the promotional documents, please contact email@example.com.
+If you have questions regarding the INEE Conflict Sensitive Education Pack or the supporting materials, please contact email@example.com.